When Covid came back: what does world-first re-infection case mean for NZ?

-The world may have its first case of a person being infected with Covid-19 twice - and scientists say it's not yet clear what that means for New Zealand, or our hopes for an early vaccine.
+The world may have its first case of a person being infected with the coronavirus twice - and scientists say it's not yet clear what that means for New Zealand, or our hopes for an early vaccine.

 Hong Kong University researchers this week reported the case of a 33-year-old man who caught the virus again less than five months after being infected the first time.